-Enthusiastic runners and walkers will be in for a Devon treat at the SCRUMPTIOUS CROYDE TRAIL event this June.
+Enthusiastic runners and walkers will be in for a Devon treat at the SCRUMPTIOUS CROYDE TRAIL event on Sunday 2nd June 2019.

 This however is not just any trail, this event offers every participant a delicious menu of local produce as they follow the paths around some of the UK’s finest beauty hot spots.

 This scenic 10 mile circular trail will take place on Sunday 2nd June starting in Croyde and will lead participants through the picturesque villages of Croyde, Saunton, Georgeham, Putsborough overlooking Woolacombe, with glimpses of stunning coastal views at every turn.

 “We enjoyed a perfect day – the sun was shining, the walk and the views were amazing, the food scrumptious and the people and atmosphere fun, fun, fun.
 Young, old, groups and singletons – we were all made very welcome.
 We all felt like we were being fed beautiful food tasters every 10 minutes.
 A Bloody Mary offered at 9am?
 Go on then, it’s for charity after all!
 Everyone we have spoken to is desperate to do it again and the ones that didn’t do it, after all of our boasting about the food and drink, will definitely be taking part in the next one.”
 Walker Sarita Warmington

 We truly believe this event commands one of the most spectacular event views that you will experience in the UK.
 This is a trail that you will truly never forget.